How to Find the Right Therapist for You

 What About Meds?

-Who Should You See?
+What Type of Therapist Should You See?

 The practitioners below are licensed by the states they practice in and must work a certain number of hours under the supervision of more experienced clinicians before seeing patients solo.

-Psychiatrists: These MDs are generally the priciest practitioners to see and the hardest to find, due to a nationwide shortage.
+These MDs are generally the priciest practitioners to see and the hardest to find, due to a nationwide shortage.
 Patients may go to a psychiatrist on occasion for prescriptions and another type of provider (one who’s more affordable and accessible) for therapy, though some psychiatrists do offer therapy.

-Counselors: Holding at least a master’s, they often guide clients through problems like whether to stay in an unhappy relationship or at a lackluster job.
+Holding at least a master’s, they often guide clients through problems like whether to stay in an unhappy relationship or at a lackluster job.

-Marriage and family therapists: They have at least a master’s and are particularly helpful when you’d like to see someone with your family or partner.
+They have at least a master’s and are particularly helpful when you’d like to see someone with your family or partner.